schmidt-software/KeenWrite/README.md

 * Auto-complete variable names based on variable values
 * XML document transformation using XSLT3 or older
 * Platform independent (Windows, Linux, MacOS)

+## Usage

+See the following documents for more information:

+* [USAGE.md](USAGE.md) - how variable definitions and string interpolation work.
+* [USAGE-R.md](USAGE-R.md) - how to call R functions in R Markdown documents.

 ## Future Features